 Check Their Work

-I ask them what they read about today in the Bible, in literature, and in history.
-If they did not need me for math that day, I ask to see their math.
-I look at their copywork and writing narrations.
-This is a time for me to check in with each child individually to see where they are at and what they need help with the most.
-This is a great time to really get into their world and see things from their perspective.
-It only takes a few precious minutes, but it marks our school day as complete so we can move on to doing other things!
+I like to check in with each child individually to see where they are at and what they need help with the most.
+This is a great time to get into their world and see things from their perspective.
+It only takes a few precious minutes, but it marks our homeschool day as complete so we can move on to family time, extracurricular activities, and the rest of the day!

 Leave a Comment!